It’s sweater weather again, and that means it’s time to start thinking about your holiday marketing plans.

 Here’s the thing: you don’t have to be stuck between these two things!
 You are both.
 You are a health care provider and a business owner.
 Those two identities can be totally in sync.

 It is absolutely ok to do things to build your business, draw in new clients and, yes, market yourself to them.
 You need to give yourself permission to do this, because if you don’t, you’ll always find yourself in that ‘feast or famine’ mindset.
 That mindset that means you have no control over when and how often people are booking, because you’re not doing anything to help keep things more stable.

 This time of year it can be easy to become complacent with your marketing and business planning.
 Clients are more than happy to come in for treatments because they have ‘insurance to use up’ or because it’s the holiday season and they feel festive and want to do something good for themselves.
 They often want to buy gift certificates for other people.
 So you’re busy, sometimes too busy!

 But that doesn’t mean you should just go with the flow and not worry about holiday marketing.
 January will come soon enough, the holiday ‘glow’ will be over, and you’ll have to start thinking again about how to get clients coming through your door.

-Wouldn’t it be so much better if you took control of this awesome time of year to promote your business?
-Coming up with a solid plan will help keep your books more full and keep your income more steady, especially when those post-holiday bills start coming in. 😉
+Think of it this way: wouldn’t it be so much better if you took advantage of this awesome time of year to promote your business?
+Coming up with a solid plan will help keep your books more full and keep your income more steady for the longer term, especially when those post-holiday bills start coming in (I feel ya there!).